 We have so much appreciation for our community, and love to highlight one athlete each month that exemplifies hard work and commitment.
-Meet Keenan Whitesides.
-Keenan has been core member of our 6am class since 2017.
-Not only a beast in our daily training, Keenan proves that CrossFit can have a positive impact on your life and activities outside the gym.
-Let’s dive into her journey at Terminus a little further, and give her a high five next time you see her at the gym!
+Meet Ashleighanna!
+Ash always brings the vibes and selfies to the 5:15 class.
+We’re so proud of her dedication, so let’s dive into her journey at Terminus a little further, and make sure to give her a high five the next time you see her in the gym.

 Q: How long have you been going to Terminus?
 What changes have you seen in yourself (physically or mentally) since joining?